rambrij/spring-boot-rest-oauth2-jwt/README.md

 How to Test Rest API

+First you to mke up and running bothe application spring-boot-resource-server and spring-boot-authorization-server.

 You need to creat a json file then copy below josn data into newly created file.
 Open the postman and click on  import and select json file.
-It will import all required enpoint as well as request parament like header, body etc to test all working enpoints.
+It will import all required enpoint as well as request parament like header, body etc to test all enpoints.

 {
 	"info": {